kwebio/kweb-docs/intro.rst

 The first runs on the web server, the second runs in the web browser.
 Coders work hard to try to make the website appear like a single piece of software to the website visitor, but this requires a lot of hidden complexity.

-Kweb allows you to write your entire app as a single piece of software, as if it was running on a single computer.
+Kweb allows you to write your entire app as a single piece of software.
 Kweb does this by moving as much of the business logic to the server as possible, leaving a simple but powerful interface to the web browser.

 It's written in `Kotlin <https://kotlinlang.org/>`_, a powerful programming language that is rapidly growing in popularity, now being promoted by Google as a replacement